 - Most James Bond films.
-There's a reason the term "Bond Girl" was termed.
+There's a reason the term "Bond Girl" was created.
 In every movie there's a new woman that Bond falls in love with but has little bearing on the plot and won't be seen again.

 - The Movie of The Chronicles of Narnia: Prince Caspian throws in a love subplot between Susan Pevensie and the title character, giving Susan more to do than she had in the book.
 Audience reactions were mixed.

 - The Movie of The Hitchhiker's Guide to the Galaxy.
 We do not see much of Arthur and Trillian together; we do not see much chemistry between them.
 She wasn't even supposed to be his love interest anyway, but in the end, he is supposed to love her enough that he would give up his place on Earth for her.
 Despite the negative reaction a lot of fans had, it's worth noting that Douglas Adams penned their romance himself before he died; he was one of the writers for the script and it was his idea to include it.
 Adams was also fond of changing the details of the story for each adaptation, so it was only a matter of time before he decided to make them love interests.